Introduction to representation theory: Representations of finite groups: further results

-\begin{problem} Show that if $V$ is an irreducible complex representation of a finite group $G$ of dimension $>1$ then there exists $g\in G$ such that $\chi_V(g)=0$.
+(b) Show that if $V$ is an irreducible complex representation of a finite group $G$ of dimension $>1$ then there exists $g\in G$ such that $\chi_V(g)=0$.

-Hint.
-Assume the contrary.
+Hint: Assume the contrary.
 Use orthonormality of characters to show that the arithmetic mean of the numbers $|\chi_V(g)|^2$ for $g\ne 1$ is $<1$.
 Deduce that their product $\beta$ satisfies $0<\beta <1$.
-Show that all conjugates of $\beta$ satisfy the same inequalities (consider the Galois conjugates of the representation $V$).
-Then derive a contradiction. \end{problem}
+Show that all conjugates of $\beta$ satisfy the same inequalities (consider the Galois conjugates of the representation $V$, i.e. representations obtained from $V$ by the action of the Galois group of $K$ over $\Bbb Q$ on the matrices of group elements in the basis from part (a)).
+Then derive a contradiction.